patrick-huber-pivotal/om/README.md

-  configure-authentication        configures Ops Manager with an internal userstore and admin user account configure-director              configures the director configure-product               configures a staged product configure-saml-authentication   configures Ops Manager with SAML authentication create-certificate-authority    creates a certificate authority on the Ops Manager create-vm-extension             creates/updates a VM extension credential-references           list credential references for a deployed product
+  configure-authentication        configures Ops Manager with an internal userstore and admin user account configure-director              configures the director configure-product               configures a staged product configure-saml-authentication   configures Ops Manager with SAML configure-ldap-authentication   configures Ops Manager with LDAP create-certificate-authority    creates a certificate authority on the Ops Manager create-vm-extension             creates/updates a VM extension credential-references           list credential references for a deployed product